-In addition to depositing on nearby ice and snow, causing greater and earlier melting, set agricultural fires often burn out of control, spreading and causing forest and grassland wildfires that release additional BC as well as greenhouse gases — including methane, CO, and CO2; damage nearby sensitive ecosystems; and cause loss of human life and infrastructure.
-Smoke from open burning also negatively impacts human health, sometimes quite significantly, as occurred during the Russian fires of summer 2010.
+When such set fires burn out of control, the resulting spread of forest and grassland wildfires release additional BC as well as greenhouse gases including methane, CO, and CO2; damage nearby sensitive ecosystems; and cause loss of human life and infrastructure.
+Smoke from open burning negatively impacts human health, sometimes quite significantly, as occurred during the Russian fires of summer 2010.
 Extremes of poor air quality occur annually in New Delhi as farmers rush to transition from rice to wheat in October-November.
 During one unusually difficult season in 2019, PM2.5 levels in Delhi exceeded 1000.
 The WHO characterizes anything above 40 as posing a significant health risk, especially to the very young and very old.

 At the same time, agricultural burning negatively impacts yields and food security by degrading the soil.
 Many mistakenly believe that the ash from burning “enriches” the soil, but the opposite is true: burning decreases soil quality by compacting and destroying the humus and organic matter that make agricultural lands productive.
-This drastically decreases yields, as much as 25-35%, and at a time when agriculture already is under stress from climate change, leading to ever-greater dependence on fertilizers and greater run-off of nutrients from burned soils.
+This drastically decreases yields, as much as 25-35%, and at a time when agriculture is already under stress from wild seasonal swings of drought and flooding as a result of climate change.

 ICCI has been working with partner organizations in Russia since 2009 to explore alternatives to agricultural burning, which releases black carbon, one of the short-lived climate forcers, into the atmosphere.
 Because of the prevailing winds, black carbon from European Russia falls on Arctic sea ice and glaciers, where it contributes to the excessive melting we have seen in recent years.